Paarl Mountain was declared a National Monument in October 1963 and a Nature Reserve in 1977.

 The three unique rock formations are Paarl Rock, Bretagne Rock, and Gordon’s Rock.

-John and I headed there for a hike one morning back in November 2016.
+I headed there for a hike one morning back in November 2016.

 The hike is fairly easy and will take you along a picturesque landscape of fynbos vegetation and massive granite rocks.